scafferkey/GameOfLife/README.md

 - A prettier Webpage!
 (In progress!)
 BUGS:
 - Clicking gets translated by a bunch very often, need to fix coord system for it

-Really far off:
+- Graph axes can be floating point (fix formatting) Really far off:
 Alternate tiling systems (Hexagonal, triangular)